IBM/z_ansible_collections_samples/z_appliance_control_center/acc_install_ansible/README.md

 - With `hmc_connected: true`, ensure that control node (your laptop) and ACC IP address have sufficient authority and are added to the appropriate HMC whitelist to allow for proper communication to the HMC.
-- With `hmc_connected: false`, login to HMC and perform appropriate actions like:
+- When `hmc_connected: false` has been set, be sure to login to HMC and perform the appropriate actions:
-  - Ensure that in the HMC, the Secure Service Container (SSC) based ACC LPAR activation profile is created and is updated with correct values of network settings. (`chpid`, `prefix`, `fid`, etc.) and storage (initial 16 GB storage is required for ACC).
+  - Ensure that in the HMC, the Secure Service Container (SSC) based ACC LPAR activation profile is created and updated with the correct network settings (`chpid`, `prefix`, `fid`, etc.) and has been given sufficient storage (initial 16 GB storage is required for ACC).
-  - For DPM based machine, also connect the storage group to the partition.
   - Activate the LPAR in SSC installer mode.
   - Provide the IP of the ACC LPAR to the `LPAR_IP` variable in the `acc_env_vars.yaml` file.